IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # IETF LLC Funding

 The IETF LLC must function within a budget of costs balanced against limited revenues.
-The IETF community expects the IETF LLC to work to attain that goal, in order to maintain a viable IETF support function that prodvides the environment within which the IETF's technical work can remain vibrant and productive.
+The IETF community expects the IETF LLC to work to attain that goal, in order to maintain a viable IETF support function that provides the environment within which the IETF's technical work can remain vibrant and productive.

 The IETF LLC generates income from a few key sources at the time that this document was written, as enumerated below.
 Additional sources of income may be developed in the future, within the general bounds noted in {{fundraising-practices}}, and some of these may decline in relevance or go away.
 As a result this list is subject to change over time and is merely an example of the primary sources of income for the IETF LLC at the time of this writing: